|

 When they arrived, I was once again surprised by the beauty and

 perfection of each piece.
+The stones used

 are second to none, and the finishing really makes each one easy